walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 compare the ages of your friends or siblings to your own age.

 ## More fun with `true` or `false`
+TODO: This needs to be changed for CanaryMod

 You can find out if you can Fly in minecraft by typing the following statement...

     /js self.allowFlight